-For benefits based on pension credit accrued before January 1, 1987 For benefits based on pension credit accrued since December 31, 1986 Your eligible spouse will receive an immediate survivor pension equal to 50% of your pension, or a one-time lump-sum payment equal to your pre- 1987 contributions, with interest.
-If you do not have an eligible spouse, your eligible children will receive the above survivor pension, or a one-time lump-sum payment (divided among them equally) equal to your pre- 1987 contributions, with interest.
-If your children are under 18, the benefit will be paid "in trust" and/or to the courts, until they turn 18.
-If you do not have an eligible child(ren), your designated beneficiary(ies) will receive a one-time lump-sum payment equal to your pre-1987 contributions, with interest.
-If you do not have an eligible child(ren), your designated beneficiary(ies), the above one-time lump-sum payment equal to your pre-1987 contributions, with interest.
-If you do not have a designated beneficiary(ies), the above one-time lump-sum payment will go to your estate.
+For benefits based on pension credit accrued before January 1, 1987 For benefits based on pension credit accrued since December 31, 1986

+- Your eligible spouse will receive an immediate survivor pension equal to 50% of your pension, or a one-time lump-sum payment equal to your pre-1987 contributions, with interest. - If you do not have an eligible spouse, your eligible child[ren] will receive the above survivor pension, or a one-time lump-sum payment (divided among them equally) equal to your pre- 1987 contributions, with interest. - If your children are under 18, the benefit will be paid "in trust" and/or to the courts, until they turn 18. - If you do not have an eligible child(ren), your designated beneficiar(ies) will receive a onetime lump-sum payment equal to your pre-1987 contributions, with interest. - If you do not have a designated beneficiar(ies), the above one-time lump-sum payment will go to your estate.

 If you die before age 65, we'll apply the adjustment for CPP integration to your pension before we calculate your survivor benefits.

-Important: Members who have less than 10 years of PSPP membership/pension credit, including periods prior to 1987, should contact OPB for additional information regarding their pension benefits.
-Your eligible spouse is entitled to an immediate PSPP pension (the default option), or your spouse can choose a deferred PSPP pension, or a one-time lump-sum payment equal to the commuted value of your pension.
-If you do not have an eligible spouse, your eligible child(ren) will receive a survivor pension equal to 50% of your lifetime pension related to your post-1986 pension credit until the child(ren) ceases to be eligible.
-If you do not have an eligible child(ren), your designated beneficiary will receive a lump-sum payment equal to the commuted value (CV) of your post-1986 accrued pension If you do not have a designated beneficiary, your estate will receive the above lump-sum payment.
-Excess contributions, if any, will be paid to your estate.
+Important: Members who have less than 10 years of PSPP membership/pension credit, including periods prior to 1987, should contact us for additional information regarding their pension benefits.

+- Your eligible spouse is entitled to an immediate PSPP pension (the default option), or your spouse can choose a deferred PSPP pension, or a one-time lump-sum payment equal to the commuted value of your pension. - If you do not have an eligible spouse, your eligible child(ren) will receive a survivor pension equal to 50% of your lifetime pension related to your post-1986 pension credit until the child(ren) ceases to be eligible. - If you do not have an eligible child(ren), your designated beneficiary will receive a lumpsum payment equal to the commuted value (CV) of your post-1986 accrued pension - If you do not have a designated beneficiary, your estate will receive the above lump-sum payment. - Excess contributions, if any, will be paid to your estate.